KrisnaPutraP/advprog-modul6/README.md

 The updated handle_connection() function now handles a new route /sleep that deliberately delays the response by 10 seconds, by using thread::sleep() to simulate a slow operation (like a complex database query or API call).
 Therefore, it demonstrates the blocking nature of single-threaded servers.

 The server works this way because it uses a single thread that processes connections sequentially from the listener.incoming() iterator, while the thread can only handle one connection at a time.
 The current connection must complete (including any delays) before the next one starts, and the thread::sleep() simulates a CPU-bound or I/O-bound operation that takes time to complete.
 This behavior accurately represents how many simple servers behaved historically and highlights why more sophisticated concurrency models were developed.

+# Milestone 5: Multithreaded Server

+In this milestone, I've transformed the server into a multithreaded application using a thread pool implementation.
+This addresses the performance limitations identified in the previous commit by allowing concurrent request handling.

+The thread pool implementation creates a fixed number of worker threads that process incoming connections concurrently.
+When initialized with `ThreadPool::new(4)`, the system establishes four independent worker threads that remain active throughout the server's lifecycle.
+The main thread manages incoming connections and distributes work through an MPSC (Multiple Producer, Single Consumer) channel.
+This channel is protected by a combination of Arc (Atomic Reference Counter) and Mutex (Mutual Exclusion) to enable thread-safe access.
+Each worker thread continuously polls this channel for incoming jobs, processes them, and then returns to an available state.
+When a connection arrives, it is encapsulated as a closure and transmitted to the worker pool via the `execute()` method.

+This architecture significantly improves server performance by enabling parallel request processing.
+The server can handle multiple client connections simultaneously, up to the number of worker threads in the pool.
+When processing a time-intensive request (such as the `/sleep` endpoint which introduces a 10-second delay), only one worker thread is occupied while the others remain available to process additional requests.
+This eliminates the head-of-line blocking problem present in single-threaded servers, where all requests are processed sequentially regardless of their individual processing time requirements.

+For implementation, I've created a new lib.rs file implementing a `ThreadPool` design pattern.
+The main server code has been updated to create a thread pool with 4 worker threads and submitting connection handling as jobs to the thread pool, which causes it to process requests concurrently.